 - Spacing: Rooftop safety systems have evenly spaced posts that are close enough together to prevent individuals from falling in between them.
 This rule applies to guardrails with horizontal or vertical posts.

-- Proximity: All guardrails are positioned as close to the open edge of a platform as possible to provide the highest level of protection.
+- Proximity: All roof guardrails are positioned as close to the open edge of a platform as possible to provide the highest level of protection.

 - Length: Guardrails extend along the full length of any unprotected or open edge to minimize fall exposure.